 Initially, one can use its trial version without any cost.
 After that one can purchase it

-- Customized Dashboard – JIRA has a feature to customize the dashboard as per one’s requirement
+- Customized Dashboard – JIRA has a feature to customize the dashboard as per one’s requirement.

 - Agile Support – JIRA dashboards could be extended to suffice support for an agile environment.
-Similarly, it could be extended for Kanban boards
+Similarly, it could be extended for Kanban boards.

-- Rich API’s – JIRA has support with lots of API’s which could be used in automation
+- Rich API’s – JIRA has support with lots of API’s which could be used in automation.

-- Mobile Apps – JIRA provides mobile apps thus making defect tracking easy.
-One can track the bugs on mobile itself
+- Mobile Apps – JIRA provides mobile apps, thus making defect tracking easy.
+One can track the bugs on mobile itself.

-- Extensible Plugins – JIRA could be integrated with various third-party apps for better usage
+- Extensible Plugins – JIRA could be integrated with various third-party apps for better usage.

 Here, as it could be customized to track things hence the target audience could be different.
 Another most important feature of this tool is that the process which needs to be followed for solving a defect or the cycle of defect solving could be customized.
-One can define his own sets of defect solving cycle to track those defects.
-These customized defined cycles are known as templates and are very important while tracking tools
+One can define his own sets of defect solving cycles to track those defects.
+These customized defined cycles are known as templates and are very important while tracking tools.

 4. Lean Testing

 Lean testing is a defect tracking tool that could be used without any cost.
 It is also a test case management tool.
-Being a test case management tool one can describe test cases for a particular task related to software development.
+Being a test case management tool, one can describe test cases for a particular task related to software development.

-what features does an ideal Defect Tracking Tool must-have?
+What features does an ideal Defect Tracking Tool must have?

-- Tracking bug different life cycle – A bug once logged, passes through different stages.
-An ideal defect tracking tool should have different stages with clearly describing the meaning of each stage
+- Tracking bug different life cycle – A bug, once logged, passes through different stages.
+An ideal defect tracking tool should have different stages with clearly describing the meaning of each stage.

-- Maintaining Logs – A ideal defect tracking tool must be able to maintain logs of different things like user comments, any addition in the bug description, etc
+- Maintaining Logs – A ideal defect tracking tool must be able to maintain logs of different things like user comments, any addition in the bug description, etc.

 This has been a guide to Defect Tracking Tools.
-Here we discussed the definition, types of defect tracking tools with their uses, and some basic features which any bug tracking tool should have.
+Here we discussed the basic concept, types of defect tracking tools with their uses, and some fundamental features.
 You can also go through our other suggested articles to learn more –